blasty/unwyze/README.md

 ## Exploit

-The exploit will use the vulnerabilities described above to spawn an interactive (bind)shell.
+The exploit will use the vulnerabilities described above to spawn an interactive (connectback)shell.
 I have taken the liberty to backport the exploit to some older Wyze cam V3 versions as well, just because.

 The exploit has been tested on the following firmwares: